Skip to main content

 At a minimum: scope, timeline, payment terms, IP ownership, confidentiality expectations, and termination terms.
 Clear scope and change control reduce disputes.

-It depends.
-Fixed-price can work well for clear deliverables and low uncertainty.
-Hourly can be safer when scope is evolving.
-Consider adding milestones or caps.
+Fixed-price works well for clear deliverables and low uncertainty.
+Hourly is safer when scope is evolving.
+Consider adding milestones or caps either way.

 How should I handle IP ownership and portfolio rights?+

-Many contracts assign IP to the client upon full payment, while allowing limited portfolio display rights for the freelancer.
+Most contracts assign IP to the client upon full payment, while granting the freelancer limited portfolio display rights.
 The right structure depends on the work type and your client's requirements.
-Review carefully.

-Use clear invoicing cadence (milestones or weekly/monthly), due dates, late fees (if allowed), and a defined revision/change request process.
+Clear invoicing cadence (milestones or weekly/monthly), explicit due dates, late fees (if allowed), and a defined revision/change request process.
 Align terms with your SOW so scope and billing stay consistent.

 Is my data private?+